 In the pursuit of a harmonised LCSA framework, key topics of the goal and scope definition, such as the system boundaries and the selection of impact categories, play a pivotal role in evaluating the holistic sustainability performance of FCH systems.
-To ensure robust choices, the incorporation of stakeholder perspectives is strongly recommended (cf. Section 3.5).
+To ensure robust choices, the incorporation of stakeholder perspectives is required.
+The reader is referred to.
+Section 3.5 for further information on stakeholder engagement and materiality assessment.
 This approach is aligned with the overarching goal of harmonisation and enhances the credibility and applicability of LCSA outcomes.